 The World Wide Web (WWW or W3) although considered by many to be the Internet, it is in fact just a tool for accessing the Internet.
 This misconception can be traced to the fact that when the Internet is subjected to investigation by television, you are shown a computer connected to the Internet via the WWW.
 You see lots of graphics and a nice user interface where you point and click with your mouse to navigate your way around.
-I suspect that in the future this will be the way of things, that all of the and complexity of the Internet will be packaged up in icons and buttons, but for now the WWW is just part of the Internet as you will have seen from the previous chapters.
+I suspect that in the future this will be the way of things, that all of the accomplexity of the Internet will be packaged up in icons and buttons, but for now the WWW is just part of the Internet as you will have seen from the previous chapters.

 One of the main attractions of the WWW is its friendly user interface.
 No UNIX commands.
 No command line prompts.
 Once you have accessed a WWW site you are in point and click heaven.
 Each site that you visit is linked to many other sites.
 A simple click of the mouse allows you to access those sites.
-In this way information about a particular subject can be stored on many different systems around the world, but accessed from one single WWW site. have several links associated with it.
-Browsers will often display the address of the page that will be accessed, so that you can determine which areas of a graphic are 'hot' or which are not.
-Generally pages that contain graphical links also have equivalent textual links, allowing users with text based WWW browsers access the same facilities as those with graphical browsers.
+In this way information about a particular subject can be stored on many different systems around the world, but accessed from one single WWW site.